MadhuraBelsare1/card-developer/docs/gettingstarted/validate-apis-in-sandbox.md

-**Step 1** Workspace navigate to the **Credentials** tab in the Developer Studio Workspace.
+**Step 1** Navigate to the **Credentials** tab in the Developer Studio Workspace.
 Locate the API Key created for the Company App by the Company Administrator

   *  Click the **View** button to display and retrieve the API key data and Secret.
 The API key data and Secret are used to generate an access token.
   *  From View screen also note what APIs are included for validation.